Milagros, Masbate

-It is facing the Asid Gulf and is the largest municipality in the province in terms of land area.

 Etymology

 Milagros got its name from Spanish word Milagro meaning miracle.
 Stories handed down from generation to generation told us that the community was founded by early settlers who are peace loving and faithful converted Christians.
 Early then, coastal communities are the center of trade and commerce because of its facility to transport goods and products to and from the other communities.
 These are often the targets of marauding “moro” bandits who pillage and wreak havoc to victim communities.
 News of the atrocities caused by these heartless invaders sent shivers to the bones of those unwarring communities.

 One day a flotilla of vintas with armed men aboard anchored at the bay ready to attack on signal.
 People scampered to safety to neighboring hills leaving behind the weak, the sick and the old.
 Being true believers of the Christian faith, they implored the aid of their patron Saint, St. Joseph to spare them from the wrath of these heartless invaders.
 Their prayers were not left unanswered.
 Every time these invaders are poised to attack, they saw myriads of armed combatants with guns and cannons lined up at the shore in defense position, thus giving the bandits second thoughts of pursuing their attack.
 Every time these bandits are set to attack these armed combatants always appear.
 Sensing that they are vulnerable to these invincible defenders, the “moro” bandits called off the attack.

 This always happened whenever there were invaders who threaten the peaceful community.
 News of these events circulated among other bandit groups, which eventually deter them from raiding the community.

-For these countless miracles, the community was called “MILAGROS”.
+For these countless miracles, the community was called “Milagros”.

 History

 Milagros is one of the original municipalities of Masbate since its creation as a New Province by virtue of Philippine Commission Act.
 No. 105 enacted on March 18, 1901.
 It is the mother municipality of Cawayan, Balud and Mandaon until their creation under Executive Order 244.

-The former dominant political clan in Milagros was the De Jesus Clan and followed by the Abapo Clan.
+The former dominant political clan in Milagros was the De Jesus clan and followed by the Abapo clan.
 In 2015, former Milagros town Mayor Bernardito Abapo was arrested in a raid by the Philippine National Police and Philippine Drug Enforcement Agency on a suspected drug laboratory in Masbate province.
-The results of the 2007 Local Elections replaced the Abapo Clan by the Magbalon Clan Dr. Natividad Isabel Revil-Magbalon finished her 3-consecutive terms or a total of 9 years as being the mayor of the municipality.
-Since Dr. Natividad Isabel Magbalon can no longer run for mayor, her husband Jose Magbalon Jr. run on her behalf and won the 2016 elections with 51.2% votes over his opponent Bobet Trias.
+The results of the 2007 local elections replaced the Abapo clan by the Magbalon clan.
+Dr. Natividad Isabel Revil-Magbalon finished her 3-consecutive terms or a total of 9 years as being the mayor of the municipality.
+Since Dr. Natividad Isabel Magbalon was no longer able to run for mayor, her husband Jose Magbalon Jr. ran on her behalf and won the 2016 elections with 51.2% votes over his opponent Bobet Trias.